devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ### 2. Source Type

-In source type, select between Automatic or Manual.
-Here if you select Automatic, the CI pipeline will be triggered automatically whenever you push any commit to your repository.
-But if you select Manual, then you have to trigger your CI pipeline every time manually through the console.
+In the `source type` field , select between Automatic or Manual.
+Here if you select Automatic, the CI pipeline will be triggered automatically everytime a new commit is pushed to your repository.
+But if you select Manual, then you have to trigger your CI pipeline manually through the console.

 ### 3. Branch Name